 Instead of purchasing items, spend on eco-tourisms, experiencing the culture, and making memories.

-16. treat your travel destination like you would your own neighborhood
+16. Treat your travel destination like you treat your own community

 Nowadays, we can easily find out about the local traditions, regulations, etiquettes, and the natural environment, through the internet or friends who have visited before.